Organizing your medication for your health and safety – medicine cabinet 101

 One way to avoid this problem is to stay organized.
 While some households store meds in a number of locations, it’s easier to keep track when they’re all in one place.
 Try to make medicine taking a part of your daily routine (whether it’s right after breakfast, before dinner, or before bed—whatever your doctor suggests based on the requirements of each medication) and stick to a schedule.
 Pill organizers are another great way to prevent confusion if you or a family member takes multiple pills a day.
 It’s also a great idea to take an inventory of your prescriptions at least once every six months.

 Travel poses its own obstacles.
-If you’re traveling in the car, don’t keep medicine in the glove compartment, which can get very hot.
-If you’re jet setting, pack prescriptions in a carry-on bag in case your luggage is lost or temporarily delayed.
+If you’re travelling in the car, don’t keep medicine in the glove compartment, which can get very hot.
+If you’re flying, pack prescriptions in a carry-on bag in case your luggage is lost or temporarily delayed.
 Pack medicine in the original bottle and take a copy of your prescription to avoid any trouble with security.

 The Best Way to Dispose of Meds